Icinga/icinga2/doc/3-monitoring-basics.md

 Notifications are suppressed if a host or service becomes unreachable.

+### <a id="dependencies-implicit-host-service"></a> Implicit Dependencies for Services on Host

+Icinga 2 automatically adds an implicit dependency for services on their host.
+That way service notifications are suppressed when a host is `DOWN` or `UNREACHABLE`.
+This dependency does not overwrite other dependencies and implicitely sets `disable_notifications = true` and `states = [ Up ]` for all service objects.

+Service checks are still executed.
+If you want to prevent them from happening, you can apply the following dependency to all services setting their host as `parent_host_name` and disabling the checks. `assign where true` matches on all `Service` objects.

+    apply Dependency "disable-host-service-checks" to Service {
+      disable_checks = true
+      assign where true
+    }

 ### <a id="dependencies-network-reachability"></a> Dependencies for Network Reachability

 A common scenario is the Icinga 2 server behind a router.
 Checking internet